-(A) Any motor fuel dealer required by this chapter to file reports and pay the tax levied by this chapter who fails to file the report within the time prescribed, may be liable for an additional charge not exceeding the greater of ten per cent of the motor fuel dealer's tax liability for that month or fifty dollars.
+(A) Any person required by this chapter to file reports or pay the tax levied by this chapter who fails to do so within the time prescribed may be liable for an additional charge not exceeding the greater of ten per cent of the person's tax liability for that month or fifty dollars.
 The tax commissioner may remit all or a portion of the additional charge and may adopt rules relating to the remission of all or a portion of the charge.

 No assessment shall be made against any motor fuel dealer for taxes imposed by this chapter more than four years after the date on which the report on which the assessment was based was due or was filed, whichever is later.
 This section does not bar an assessment against any motor fuel dealer who fails to file a report required by section 5735.06 of the Revised Code, or who files a fraudulent motor fuel tax report.